romaingd/ICLR_2018/02-Belinkov-2018-Noise_breaks_Neural_Machine_Translation.md

 <br>

-* In contrast, **Neural Machine Translation (NMT) systems are very brittle** when faced to such noise, despite their careful training and their widespread use.
+* In contrast, **Neural Machine Translation (NMT) systems are very brittle** and spectacularly fail when faced with such noise, despite their careful training and their widespread use.

 <br>